kotinash/Hyacinth/README.md

 Simply download the latest release and run the `Hyacinth.bat` file!
 Your application's main file will be located in `Project/main.oc`.

-### Warning: The first time you compile a project with Hyacinth will take approximately 2 minutes.
+### Warning: Compiling a project with Hyacinth for the first time will take approximately 2 minutes.
 After that, the compilation speed will vastly faster.

 ## TODO